Crestmead

 Crestmead hosts a very young demographic, ranking in the bottom 10% of areas nationwide

-Crestmead has a median age of 29, which is lower than Greater Brisbane's figure of 36 and considerably younger than Australia's median age of 38.
-The age profile shows that the 5-14 year-olds are particularly prominent at 17.8%, while the 75-84 group is smaller at 3.0% compared to Greater Brisbane.
-This concentration of 5-14 year-olds is higher than the national average of 12.2%.
-Post-2021 Census data indicates that the 15 to 24 age group has grown from 15.2% to 16.5%, while the 75 to 84 cohort has increased from 2.0% to 3.0%.
-Conversely, the 5 to 14 cohort has declined from 18.8% to 17.8%.
-By 2041, Crestmead is expected to see significant shifts in its age composition.
-The 75 to 84 age cohort is projected to rise substantially, increasing by 379 people (97%) from 390 to 770.
-Notably, the combined 65+ age groups will account for 61% of total population growth, reflecting the area's aging demographic profile.
-On the other hand, both the 0 to 4 and 25 to 34 age groups are expected to decrease in number.
+Crestmead has a median age of 29, which is less than Greater Brisbane's figure of 36 and also younger than Australia's median age of 38.
+The age profile shows that the 5-14 year-old group makes up 17.8%, while the 75-84 year-old group comprises only 3.0%.
+This is higher than Greater Brisbane but lower than the national average of 12.2% for the 5-14 age group.
+Post-2021 Census data reveals that the 15 to 24 age group has grown from 15.2% to 16.5%, while the 75 to 84 age cohort increased from 2.0% to 3.0%.
+Conversely, the 5 to 14 age group has decreased from 18.8% to 17.8%.
+By 2041, Crestmead's age composition is expected to change significantly.
+The 75-84 age cohort is projected to rise substantially by 379 people (97%), from 390 to 770.
+Notably, the combined 65+ age groups will account for 61% of total population growth, reflecting Crestmead's aging demographic profile.
+However, both the 0-4 and 25-34 age groups are expected to see reduced numbers.

 Frequently Asked Questions - Age